Oregon State Ecampus

 Oregon State University’s roots in distance education stretch back to the 1930s when the university delivered pioneering programs in Portland and on the Oregon coast.
 Oregon State’s first complete distance degree program was offered in liberal studies via correspondence and video in the 1980s, and Oregon State Ecampus – as the unit exists today – began delivering degree programs and courses online in 2002.

 Ecampus has grown rapidly in recent years in order to meet the 21st century educational needs of learners throughout the world.
 Just six years ago, Oregon State offered eight undergraduate degree programs online.
-In the 2013-14 academic year, there are now 35 bachelor’s and graduate programs available at a distance.
+There are now 42 bachelor’s and graduate programs available at a distance.

 Read more of our story on the Ecampus website.